Eric Jansson

 Eric or Erik Jansson or Janson (19 December 1808 – 13 May 1850) was the leader of a Swedish Radical Pietist sect that emigrated to the United States in 1846.

 Early and family life

-Jansson was born in Biskopskulla parish in Uppland, near Uppsala, Sweden, the son of farmer Jan Mattsson and his wife, Sarah Eriksdotter.
+Jansson was born in the village of Landsberga in the parish Biskopskulla in Uppland, near Uppsala, Sweden, the son of farmer Jan Mattsson and his wife Sarah Eriksdotter.
 He was a frail child, and became interested in reforming the state Lutheran Church of Sweden as an adolescent.

-Believing that he was miraculously cured of rheumatism after experiencing a vision at age 22, Jansson became devoutly religious, and began reading works of the German mystic Johann Arndt.
-Particularly after another mystical experience while visiting the market at Uppsala ten years later, Jansson developed beliefs that conflicted with the state catechism.
+Believing that he was miraculously cured of rheumatism after experiencing a vision at age 22, Jansson became devoutly religious and began reading works of the German mystic Johann Arndt.
+Particularly, after another mystical experience while visiting the market at Uppsala ten years later, Jansson developed beliefs that conflicted with the state catechism.